 As with many new products, there are many ways to generally improve on how design specifications are met.
-The weight of the device is a variable that can be reduced in the corner towers, support beams, and base plate by using different materials and dimensions to cut down on unnecessary material.
+The weight of the device was a variable that could be reduced in the corner towers, support beams, and base plate by using different materials and dimensions to cut down on unnecessary material.
 The HDPE sheet was \$216.25 of the \$511.86 spent last semester and found to be relatively easily flexed if the MVC test was implemented incorrectly.
-Since the HDPE has already been purchased and implemented, it is desired to add modifications to the HDPE that will allow it to be more rigid.
-Vacuum cups are thought to be one way that will enforce HDPE rigidity.
-Another way that would either coincide with, or replace the vacuum cups is to apply a couple of thin sheets of more rigid material to the bottom of the HDPE.
-This would end up increasing the weight of our device; however the replacement of corner towers and other adjustments will allow the weight to remain under 40 lbs.
-To address these issues of weight and base plate flexion, all modifications included in the Bike Mod Design will be made throughout the semester.
-This includes removing the existing corner towers and replacing them with the hollow tubes and quick-adjustment shaft collars.
-Vacuum cups and aluminum bars will also be added to the bottom of the base plate, in order to reduce flexion during testing.
+Since the HDPE had already been purchased and implemented, it was desired to add modifications to the HDPE that would allow it to be more rigid.
+Vacuum cups were the most efficient and cost effective way of enforcing HDPE rigidity.
+Another way that would have either coincided with, or replaced the vacuum cups was to apply a couple of thin sheets of more rigid material to the bottom of the HDPE.
+This would have ended up increasing the weight of our device and caused unnecessary complications in fabrication.
+The replacement of corner towers and other adjustments allowed the weight to remain under 40 lbs.
+To address these issues of weight and base plate flexion, all modifications included in the Bike Mod Design were made throughout the semester.
+This included removing the existing corner towers and replacing them with the hollow tubes and quick-adjustment shaft collars.
+Vacuum cups were added to the bottom of the base plate, in order to reduce flexion during testing.

 Additionally, there are a number of other small adjustments that can be made to this device to make it more effective.
 Adding height measurements etched into the aluminum support beams, for one, would allow clients to easily adjust the push plate to specific heights for testing.
-Another addition will be adding handles in a balanced location on the side of the base plate for easier transportability.
-This would be helpful as the device is somewhat bulky.
-Hinge connections can be modified so that the HDPE sheets fold more effectively without putting stress on the hinge joints.
-The edges of the two parts of the base plate connected to the hinges should be filed down so that they clear each other when folding, allowing for the base plate to completely fold in half.
 Hollow tubing can also be used throughout the metal frame in order to reduce weight and provide a space for consolidating any wires.
-The device is currently set up to interface with an arduino and laptop for presentation purposes.
-Ideally, it should be reconfigured to be compatible with an AD board with a BNC cable connection for use in clinical research.
-This is the setup that is utilized by Dr. Deering and Dr. Heiderscheit, so for actual clinical use it should be what the apparatus is designed to interface with.
-As the electrical malfunction has been narrowed down to the SST transmitter, this part has been sent in to the vendor in order for the problem to be diagnosed.
-After this component is fixed, the device should be able to register and output data.
-Another goal of this semester is to make the device more aesthetically pleasing to better suit a clinical setting.
+The device is currently set up to display force readings within the SST software; however, the analog output from the SST can also be connected to an AD board with a BNC cable connection for use in clinical research.
+This is the setup that is utilized by Dr. Deering and Dr. Heiderscheit.
+Ideally, the resolution of the display readings would be increased past the decimal point.
+Another goal would be to make the device more aesthetically pleasing to better suit a clinical setting.
 A few adjustments that can be made currently are to cover the push plate in a foam-like finish in order to expose as little of the HDPE as possible.
+One final adjustment can be made in transportability.
+Due to the still troublesome transportation of the device, the push plate and supports could be made detachable and the wiring could be kept in an attached box.